-The Office of Affirmative Action and Human Resources will host training sessions to help search committees draft notices of vacancy, develop effective recruitment plans and create screening forms to select candidates.
+The Office of Equal Opportunity & Title IX and Human Resources will host training sessions to help search committees draft notices of vacancy, develop effective recruitment plans and create screening forms to select candidates.

 Training sessions will be Wednesday, Dec.
 3, from 9 to 11 a.m. in Centennial Student Union Room 201 and Thursday, Jan.
 8, from 2 to 4 p.m. in CSU 238.

 Congressman Tim Walz will host the 2008 Southern Minnesota Federal Grants Workshop in the Kahler Grand Hotel, Rochester, on Wednesday, Dec.
 3. The workshop will connect local government and non-profit leaders to federal grant opportunities.